ashish-kamboj/Data-Science/Uber Supply-Demand Gap/README.md

  # Exploratory Data Analysis

- * Visually identify the most pressing problems for Uber.
+ * Visually identifed the most pressing problems for Uber.
-  - Created plots to visualise the frequency of requests that get cancelled or show 'no cars available'; identify the most problematic types of requests (city to airport / airport to city etc.) and the time slots (early mornings, late evenings etc.) using plots
+  - Created plots to visualise the frequency of requests that get cancelled or show 'no cars available'; identified the most problematic types of requests (city to airport / airport to city etc.) and the time slots (early mornings, late evenings etc.) using plots

  * Find out the gap between supply and demand and show the same using plots.
   - Find the time slots when the highest gap exists
   - Find the types of requests (city-airport or airport-city) for which the gap is the most severe in the identified time slots

- * What do you think is the reason for this issue for the supply-demand gap?
-Write the answer in less than 100 words.
-You may accompany the write-up with plot(s).
- * Recommend some ways to resolve the supply-demand gap.